sotopia-lab/cotomata/codeconflict/swebench/clean_task_claude-3-7-sonnet@20250219/scikit-learn__13779__13780_task/features/feature2.md

+# Feature 2: Support 'drop' as Alternative to None for Removing Estimators

-Add support for using 'drop' as an alternative to None to disable estimators in Voting ensembles, maintaining consistency in the API.
+Add support for using 'drop' as an alternative to None when specifying that an estimator should be excluded from the ensemble, maintaining consistent behavior between both methods.